 Musina, South Africa Borderlands.
 Photo by author.

-My current research interest is on inclusive and sustainable societies, spaces, systems and economies centering on themes of health, migration and inequity, particularly in relation to Southern Africa and North America.
+My current research interest is on inclusive and sustainable societies, spaces, systems and economies centering on themes of health, migration and inequality, particularly in relation to Southern Africa and North America.
 I employ multidisciplinary field training and mixed participatory methods including multi-modal, qualitative and quantitative in my work.

 Areas of Expertise

-Inclusive Health Systems, Economies and Policies, Economic and Social Development in Southern Africa and North America, Medical and Social Anthropology, Disparities / Inequalities, Social Studies of Medicine, Global Affairs
+(Inclusive) Health Systems, Economies and Policies, Economic and Social Development in Southern Africa and North America, Medical and Social Anthropology, Disparities / Inequalities, Social Studies of Medicine, Global Affairs